You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 Transmission Light On In Car: Causes

-Again, I’m not going to spend too long running through the causes of a transmission warning light.
-The possibilities are virtually endless.
+Again, I’m not going to spend too long running through the reasons for a transmission warning light.
+The possibilities are virtually limitless.

 Here are a few of the most common: